Master of Applied Statistics Program Co-chairs:

 Dr. Bulathsinhala earned her Ph.D. in Statistics in 2016 from Southern Methodist University in Dallas, Texas.
 She has research interests in applications of spatial statistical methods and functional Magnetic Resonance Imaging (fMRI) data.
 For her Ph.D., she investigated optimal spatial methods for the analysis of functional connectivity in fMRI data.
 She sought to reduce the large number of voxel-based tests that arise in current methods.

-Dr. Mosuk Chow's areas of research interest include biostatistics, statistical decision theory, Bayesian inference, and sampling methods.
+Dr. Mosuk Chow is the MAS Program Director and her areas of research interest include biostatistics, statistical decision theory, Bayesian inference, and sampling methods.
 An important question in statistical decision theory is to characterize the set of all optimal procedures.
 An admissible procedure is optimal in the weak sense that it cannot be outperformed by another procedure completely in all circumstances.
 It is thus desirable to find necessary conditions for admissible procedures.
 Her work in decision theory involves finding such necessary conditions, investigating the admissibility properties of various estimators for problems arising from biology, genetics, and fishery.

 Since for most cases a necessary condition for admissibility is that the procedure corresponds to a generalized Bayes rule, Dr. Chow's research also covers Bayesian inference.
 With recent advances in Bayesian computation methods, she has used Markov chain Monte Carlo methods in some of her work.
 Currently she is interested in Bayesian inference for aggregated distributions under various sampling schemes and Bayesian approach to problems related to biostatistics.